abdur-rab-khan/backend/database/relational/postgres/01_data-types/data-types.md

   | `TEXT`       | Variable-length character string (unlimited)    | 1 byte + actual length | `COMMENTS TEXT`            |

 - `CHAR(n)` is used when the length of the string is known and fixed.
 It pads the string with spaces if it is shorter than n.
-- `VARCHAR(n)` is used when the length of the string can vary but has a maximum limit of n characters.
+- `VARCHAR(n)` is used when the length of the string can vary but has a maximum limit of n characters, it you does not define a length limit it behaves like `TEXT`.
 - `TEXT` is used for storing large amounts of text without a specific length limit.

 - Here is an example of how to create a table with different character data types in PostgreSQL: